dudikbender/article-popularity-nlp/README.md

 > - Going deeper into entity recognition to extract insights or connections between articles or authors

+#### UPDATE: Network analysis of The Guardian articles
+I have added a new notebook analysis of articles sourced from The Guardian's API, which includes a network analysis of Named Entities in the text using spaCy and networkx.

 #### Please feel free to reach out with comments, questions, or to talk about extending the analysis.

 <b>author:</b> David Bender